ISU Audiology Clinic, Meridian

 Custom hearing protection for hunters, shooters, and those in noisy industries provides a more comfortable and secure fit than over-the-counter products.
 Musician’s plugs are custom fit but also filtered to maintain the fidelity of music while still protecting hearing.

-The ISU Audiology Clinic provides audiological services to pediatric patients of all ages from the community and surrounding rural areas.
+The ISU Audiology Clinic provides audiological services to pediatric patients over the age of 7 from the community and surrounding rural areas.
 Our audiologists specialize in pediatric hearing evaluations and treatment for children with hearing loss.
-Our pediatrics services include newborn, infant, preschool and school ages hearing screenings as well as diagnostic assessments.
+Our pediatrics services include school ages hearing screenings as well as diagnostic assessments.
 A typical evaluation consists of a complete behavioral test battery which may include Visual Reinforced Audiometry (VRA), Conditioned Play Audiometry (CPA) and standard puretone testing which is supplemented with tympanometry, acoustic reflexes, and Otoacoustic Emissions (OAE) as appropriate.
-Also the audiologists perform auditory brainstem response (ABR) and Auditory Processing (APD) evaluations.

 If a hearing loss is diagnosed, treatment options are available.
 Hearing aid selection and services are provided for our pediatric patients as well as parent education and counseling, bone anchored devices and cochlear implants.
 At ISU we utilize resources and programs to help provide hearing aids for children who are unable to access hearing devices.